dingodb/dingo/README.md

 # DingoDB

-DingoDB is a real-time Hybrid Serving & Analytical Processing (HSAP) Database.
-It can execute high-frequency queries and upsert, interactive analysis, multi-dimensional analysis in extremely low latency.
+[DingoDB](https://github.com/dingodb/dingo) is a distributed real-time multi-modal database.
+It combines the features of a data lake and a vector database.
+It can store any type of data (key-value, PDF, audio, video, etc) with data of any size.Using it, you can build your **Vector Ocean** (The Next Generation data architecture following data warehouse and data lake initiated by [DataCanvas](https://www.datacanvas.com/)) and analyze structured and unstructured data with extremely low latency.

 ![](docs/images/dingo_stack.png)

 ## Key Features

+### As A Distributed Vector database for Any Data

+1. Offering storage for all data types (embeddings, audio, text, videos, images, pdfs, annotations, etc.)
+2. query and vector search in low latency
+3. Perform hybrid search including embeddings and structured data such as label or attributes

+### As A Distributed Relation database

 1. Compliant with MySQL-Compatible
    Based on the popular [Apache Calcite](https://calcite.apache.org/) SQL engine, DingoDB can parse, optimize and execute standard SQL statements, and is capable to run part of TPC-H and TPC-DS (See [TPC](http://www.tpc.org/)) queries.
-DingoDB is also compliant with JDBC and can be seamlessly integrated with web services, BI tools, etc.
+DingoDB is also compliant with MySQL Shell and MySQL-JDBC-Driver Client, So you can be seamlessly integrated with web services, BI tools, etc.
 2. Support high frequency write operation
-   By using the log-structured key-value storage [RocksDB](https://rocksdb.org/), DingoDB support high frequency write operations like INSERT, UPDATE, DELETE.
+   By using [RAFT](https://raft.github.io/) and log-structured key-value storage [RocksDB](https://rocksdb.org/).
+You can perform high-frequency INSERT, UPDATE, DELETE and short-QUERY while ensuring strong data consistency.
 3. Support point query and multi-dimensional analysis simultaneously
-   DingoDB can store table data in both row-oriented and column-oriented format, providing capability of fast point query and fast multi-dimensional analysis in low latency.
+   DingoDB can push down the expressioin to store to accelerate query and fast multi-dimensional analysis in low latency.
-4. Easily integrated with streaming data and other DBMS's
-   By providing dedicated APIs for popular streaming data processing engine, e.g. [Apache Flink](https://flink.apache.org/), DingoDB can easily accept data from them, and support more analysis working or web serving that is not applicable to be done in stream.
-DingoDB can also access databases of many types, using pluggable connectors for each of them.
-5. A distributed architecture with flexible and elastic scalability
-   DingoDB stores and processes data in a distributed manner with strong cluster and resource management functionality, which make it easy to expand the capacity.
-6. Supports high availability with automatic failover when a minority of replicas fail; transparent to applications.
+4. As a distributed storage engine, it provides the ability to store massive amounts of data.
+At the same time, with the increase in data scale, it can easily perform horizontal scaling operations on clusters.
+5. As a distributed storage engine, It is designed based on Raft to provide a multi-replicated management mechanism, which provides extremely high data reliability.
+It can ensure high data consistency in the event of disk or machine failures, and also provides a fast automatic recovery mechanism.

+## Projects about DingoDB

+Welcome to visit [DingoDB](https://github.com/dingodb/dingo).
+The documentation of DingoDB is located on the website: [https://dingodb.readthedocs.io](https://dingodb.readthedocs.io).
+The main projects about DingoDB are as follows:

+- [DingoDB](https://github.com/dingodb/dingo): A Unified SQL Engine to parse and compute for both structured and unstructured data.
+- [Dingo-Store](https://github.com/dingodb/dingo-store): A strongly consistent distributed storage system based on the Raft protocol.
+- [Dingo-Deploy](https://github.com/dingodb/dingo-deploy): The deployment project of compute nodes and storage nodes.

 ## Documentation